 In 2006, UICA completed an exceptional merger with the ArtWorks organization.
 This growth enhanced UICA’s programming with a dynamic range of personal and workforce development programs for youth aged 14-19.

 In 2011, UICA’s new facility allowed us to present an even more dynamic array of contemporary art, new media, and experimental design/architecture projects.
-Featuring gallery spaces, a state-of-the-art film theatre, a 1,000 sq. ft. youth studio and 3,000 sq. ft. ceramics studio.
-Through this facility, UICA more effectively contributes to attracting and retaining creative, urban-oriented professionals in West Michigan.
-Finally, we have activated the Division Avenue corridor and offer a vibrant anchor to the emerging Avenue for the Arts.
+UICA’s building at 2 Fulton West features unique galleries on four floors, a state-of-the-art movie theatre, a 1,000 sq. ft.
+Youth Studio, and a 3,000 sq. ft.
+Art Commons.
+Taking advantage of the physical and cultural resources available to it to present the forefront of contemporary arts and culture, UICA contributes to attracting and retaining creative, urban-oriented professionals in West Michigan.
+Finally, UICA activates the Division Avenue corridor and offer a vibrant anchor to the emerging Avenue for the Arts.

 In 2013, UICA merged with Kendall College of Art and Design of Ferris State University.
 This partnership allows UICA to operate as a wholly-owned subsidiary of KCAD, which lends operational and administrative support for its programs and events.
 UICA retains its own Directors and staff of program professionals who are responsible for curation, implementation and development.